-- (1) If a customer is introduced to a relevant person by a third party (the "introducer"), the relevant person must comply with - (a) this paragraph, and - (b) such of paragraphs 10, 12, 15, 17 or 19 as are applicable. - (2) The relevant person must undertake a customer risk assessment in accordance with paragraph 7 and which also satisfies sub-paragraph (3). - (3) The risk assessment referred to in sub-paragraph (2) must- - (a) include a risk assessment of the introducer; - (b) indicate whether the introducer has met the customer, and if not identify any third party that has met the customer; - (c) indicate whether third parties were involved in the process and if so-
+(1) If a customer is introduced to a relevant person by a third party (the "introducer"), and the introducer provides elements of the customer due diligence, the relevant person must comply with -

+(a) this paragraph; and

+(b) such of paragraphs 10, 12, 17 or 19 as are applicable.

+- (2) The relevant person must undertake a customer risk assessment in accordance with paragraph 7 and which also satisfies sub-paragraph (3). - (3) The risk assessment referred to in sub-paragraph (2) must- - (a) include a risk assessment of the introducer; - (b) indicate whether the introducer has met the customer, and if not identify any third party that has met the customer; - (c) indicate whether third parties were involved in the process and if so- - (i) how many third parties were involved; - (ii) who those third parties were; - (iii) whether any third party was not a trusted person; and - (iv) whether any third party is in a jurisdiction which is for the time being included in List A or List B. - (4) If the risk assessment indicates higher risk, the relevant person must undertake enhanced customer due diligence on the customer in accordance with paragraph 15 including, but not limited to, reasonable measures to establish the source of wealth of the customer and any beneficial owner.

-- (i) how many third parties were involved; - (ii) who those third parties were; - (iii) whether any third party was not a trusted person; - (iv) whether any third party is in a jurisdiction which is for the time being included in List A or List B. - (4) If the risk assessment indicates higher risk, the relevant person must undertake enhanced customer due diligence on the customer in accordance with paragraph 15 including, but not limited to, reasonable measures to establish the source of wealth of the customer and any beneficial owner. - (5) The relevant person must be satisfied - (a) that the customer due diligence information and any evidence produced in respect of the identity of the customer conforms to the requirements of the Code; - (b) that documents produced to evidence the customer's identity are genuine and true. - (6) If the relevant person is unable to satisfy himself of the customer's identify in accordance with the relevant provisions of the Code- - (a) the business relationship or occasional transaction must proceed no further; - (b) the relevant person must consider terminating that business relationship; and - (c) the relevant person must consider making an internal disclosure, in relation to that business relationship or occasional transaction, in accordance with paragraphs 26 and 27.
+- (5) The relevant person must be satisfied that- - (a) the customer due diligence information and any evidence produced in respect of the identity of the customer conforms to the requirements of the Code; and - (b) there is no reason to doubt the veracity of the documents produced to evidence the customer's identity. - (6) If the relevant person is unable to satisfy himself of the customer's identify in accordance with the relevant provisions of the Code- - (a) the business relationship or occasional transaction must proceed no further; - (b) the relevant person must consider terminating that business relationship; and - (c) the relevant person must consider making an internal disclosure, in relation to that business relationship or occasional transaction, in accordance with paragraphs 26 and 27.